Bringing plants, vegetables and fruit from your trip

-The new plant health legislation restricts travellers from bringing in plants and plant products from outside the European Union without a phytosanitary certificate.
-The new legislation entered into force on 14 December 2019.
+Plant health legislation restricts travellers from bringing in plants and plant products from outside the European Union without a phytosanitary certificate.

 A phytosanitary certificate is required for

 - seedlings, potted plants, greenery,